 Here’s the thing about any “special effect” in iMovie: they can be extremely distracting.
 If you’re making a YouTube video or Facebook video, you probably want the viewer to focus on what you’re saying in the video, right?
 Don’t distract them with fancy titles!

-I like to use a very simple “lower third”, I always have to remind myself to make them smaller than what I think they should be.
+I like to use a very simple “lower third.”
+I always remind myself to make them smaller than what I think they should be.

-Titles and lower thirds are there more as a supplement to whats coming out of your mouth, so if you're the one on camera, focus on you and what you're saying, and let your lower third just kinda help out, not be distracting.
+Titles and lower thirds are more as a supplement to what’s coming out of your mouth.
+If you’re the one on camera, focus on you and what you’re saying, and let your lower third just kinda help out, not be distracting.

 #2 – Turn Background Music Volume Waaaaaay Down

 The next thing to avoid is background music that is too loud, and I’m a culprit of this for sure.
 Kinda like the size of your titles, go a little quieter than you think it should be.
 Always err on the side of too little rather than too much.